 Notification that a device is in use can include an indicator light that turns on or a specific text window that appears on screen.
 If a device does not have the means to alert a user when in use, the organization should provide manual means.
 Manual means can include, as necessary:

-This practice is not intended to include technologies that enable users to share the contents of their computer screens via the internet.
+This requirement is not intended to include technologies that enable users to share the contents of their computer screens via the internet.